daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 2. The management service resolves the pool identifier and serializes conversion with other pool administration operations.

-3. The pool service creates and commits the durable conversion record, starts a background conversion ULT, and immediately returns the generation UUID.
+3. The pool service creates and commits the durable resize record, starts a background resize ULT, and immediately returns the generation UUID.

 4. The background ULT fences connections and advances the durable state machine.
 Each engine performs storage resize and DAV2/VOS activation for its local target shards.